Francesco Barbaro (Castanu): Arrest

 Francesco Barbaro was arrested on 5 January 1989.
 Over the years, Francesco's son Giuseppe Barbaro took over the leadership of the clan from his aging father.
 Giuseppe was included in the list of most wanted fugitives in Italy until his arrest on 10 December 2001.
 Another son of Francesco, Rocco Barbaro, was arrested on 8 February 2003.

 One of his daughters married Giuseppe Pelle, one of the four sons of Antonio Pelle, the 'Ndrangheta boss from San Luca, securing a tight alliance between the two powerful 'ndrine.

 Arrested for the first time in the 1970s, when he served six years in prison for conspiracy to commit a crime, Barbaro was subsequently convicted of a kidnapping in Calabria in 1989.
 He was sentenced to life imprisonment together with his nephew Antonio Papalia from Buccinasco (Milan) for the murder of Brigadier Antonino Marino, which took place in Bovalino (Reggio Calabria) on 9 September 1990.

 Barbaro died in the prison of Parma at the age of 91 on 1 November 2018.
-At the end of his life he was considered a kind of relic by his great-grandsons, located in Italy and abroad.
+At the end of his life he was considered a kind of relic by his great-grandsons, based in Italy and abroad.